RusticiSoftware/SCORMCloud_WordPressPlugin/scormcloud/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Fixes a bug database structure bug related to adding training to posts/pages.

 = 1.1.5 =
 * Fixes a bug that prevents a Multi-site enabled WordPress installation from sharing courses among sites.